developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/mx/index.md

         description: 'The HostsMgr allows the device to be assigned a Host Name by which the device can be identified by admins, applications and other devices on local and DNS-enabled IP networks.'
         icon: /mx/icons/wifi.png
       - title: NFC Manager
-        url: hostsmgr
+        url: nfcmgr
-        description: 'The MfcMgr allows for control and configuration of the NFC radio and its settings.'
+        description: 'The NfcMgr allows for control and configuration of the NFC radio and its settings.'
         icon: /mx/icons/wifi.png
       - title: WiFi Manager
         url: wifi